God Doesn’t Want Us To Walk Alone

 Stephen Ministry Helps Provide Christian Care

-An informational meeting, open to everyone was held on May 19, 2016.
-All were welcome— whether discerning a call to be a Stephen Minister, or those who wanted to learn more about the ministry in general, everyone who had indicated an interest to be a Stephen Minister and everyone who had inquired about being connected with a Stephen Minister.
+Join Stephen Leaders for an informational meeting.
+All were welcome— whether discerning a call to be a Stephen Minister, or those who wanted to learn more about the ministry in general.

 - Video clips explaining what Stephen Ministry is and showing Stephen Ministers in action

-- Stephen Minister application process: if you are interested in becoming a Stephen Minister, complete the Stephen Minister Application form
+- Stephen Minister application process: if you are interested in becoming a Stephen Minister

 - Ongoing support and supervision